 Dangers that arise with mental health issues are the unsafe coping mechanisms, such as using drugs or alcohol to cope.
 Substance abuse or addiction may form in response to the number of people experiencing anxiety, depression, or other mental health illnesses.

 Sadly, many people turn to temporary fixes.
 These acts of self-soothing are often done impulsively, unconsciously, and without serious thought.
 These attempts at fixing things often lead to catastrophic results.

-7 Most Common Mental Health Issues
+The Seven Most Common Mental Health Issues

 Anxiety disorders often get worse over time.
-Untreated anxiety is dangerous because the physical manifestations of anxiety, like insomnia, dizziness, sweating, nausea (for generalized anxiety disorder) or chest pain (for social anxiety), can cause physical harm.
-Anxiety can also lead to substance abuse.
+Untreated anxiety is dangerous because the physical manifestations of anxiety, like insomnia, dizziness, sweating, nausea (for generalized anxiety disorder), or chest pain (for social anxiety), can cause physical harm.
+Anxiety can also be a trigger for substance abuse.

 Bipolar disorder (sometimes known as manic depression) is a mood disorder that causes people to have severe shifts in behavior and mood swings.
 Moods alternate between extreme and mild states.
 This affects all aspects of living not only for the individual but also for loved ones or people they live with.

 Bipolar disorder can affect relationships, job opportunities, job stability and can lead to more dangerous outcomes like suicide or addiction.
 However, with a combination of medication and therapy, managing this condition is possible.

 Eating disorders are one of the most common mental health issues today.
 Approximately thirty million women and men will suffer from some form of an eating disorder at some point in their lives.
 While teenage and adult women are reported as having the highest rates of eating disorders, it still affects as many as ten million men.